baconflip/uidtool/README.md

 ## Configuring the jamfConnect Configuration Profile to use the UIDTool

-In the Configuration Profile, add this line to your existing configuration
+In the Configuration Profile, add this line to your existing configuration.

 ```
 <?xml version="1.0" encoding="UTF-8"?>